isomerpages/sndgo-corp/_community/0-webinars-for-everyone.md

 Keep abreast with what's new in digital government services and digital workplace tools.
 From learning how the tech industry helps fight COVID-19 to thought leaders sharing on how tech is disrupting work as we know it - there is a trove of knowledge being shared.

-Join us for talks on the latest tech trends, and hear our subject experts discuss the latest tech policies in the  **Tech Fellows and 'Smart Nation: In Conversation' series**.
+Join us for talks on the latest tech trends, and hear our subject experts discuss the latest tech policies in the Tech Fellows and 'Smart Nation: In Conversation' series.

-Co-create digital government services with us through focus group discussions on  **SCOPE 'LIVE'**.
+Co-create digital government services with us through focus group discussions on SCOPE 'LIVE'.

 <a href="https://www.smartnation.gov.sg/community/webinars-for-everyone/working-adults" target="_blank"><img src="/images/_community/View-Program-button.png" class="center"></a>

 ## **Seniors**
-Learn how digital government services can help you in your daily lives with your peeps in our '**My Smart Ahma Top Picks' and 'Live Smart' series**.
+Learn how digital government services can help you in your daily lives with your peeps in our 'My Smart Ahma Top Picks' and 'Live Smart' series.

-Need some one-to-one advice on how to use your smart phone effectively?
-Join the '**Digital Clinics' and 'Silver Infocomm Junction' lessons** to take that next step to being digitally connected!
+Need some one-to-one advice on how to use your smartphone effectively?
+Join the 'Digital Clinics' and 'Silver Infocomm Junction' lessons to take that next step to be digitally connected!

 <a href="https://www.smartnation.gov.sg/community/webinars-for-everyone/seniors" target="_blank"><img src="/images/_community/View-Program-button.png" class="center"></a>